Maggi Dawn

 Maggi Eleanor Dawn (born 1959) is a British musician, author, theologian and Anglican priest.
-She was Principal of St Mary's College at the University of Durham, and remains a professor in the Department of Theology and Religion.
-Previously she was Associate Professor of Theology and Literature and Associate Dean of Marquand Chapel at Yale Divinity School.
+She was principal of St Mary's College at the University of Durham, and remains a professor in the Department of Theology and Religion.
+Previously she was associate professor of theology and literature and associate dean of Marquand Chapel at Yale Divinity School.

-Biography
+Life and career

 Dawn's first career was as a singer-songwriter.
-She has recorded five albums of her own songs, with her album Elements (1996) exploring 'biblical images of God'.
-She is an advocate for new music in church settings, and she taught a course, "Songwriting for Congregations", which "reject[ed] the idea that contemporary and traditional music are discrete genres".
+She has recorded five albums of her own songs, with her album Elements (1996) exploring biblical images of God.
+She is an advocate for new music in church settings and taught a course, Songwriting for Congregations, which "reject[ed] the idea that contemporary and traditional music are discrete genres".

-Dawn took up the study of theology after a successful career as a singer-songwriter.
+Dawn took up the study of theology after her career as a singer-songwriter.
 From 1993 to 1996, she read theology and religious studies at Fitzwilliam College, Cambridge and trained for ordination at Ridley Hall, Cambridge: she graduated with a first class honours Bachelor of Arts (BA) degree and a certificate in theology for ministry (CTM).
 As per tradition, her BA was later promoted to a Master of Arts (MA Cantab) degree.
-She later recounted how she was given a leaflet on her first day of theological college that said "A woman’s place is not at the altar but in the kitchen; put on an apron and get back to where you belong".
-From 1996 to 1999, she was a doctoral student in the theology of Samuel Taylor Coleridge at Selwyn College, Cambridge: her PhD was awarded in 2002 for a doctoral thesis titled "Confessions of an inquiring spirit: a study of the relationship between form and content in the written theology of S.T.
-Coleridge".
+She later recounted how she was given a leaflet on her first day of theological college that said "A woman's place is not at the altar but in the kitchen; put on an apron and get back to where you belong."
+From 1996 to 1999, she was a doctoral student in the theology of Samuel Taylor Coleridge at Selwyn College, Cambridge: her PhD was awarded in 2002 for a doctoral thesis titled "Confessions of an inquiring spirit: a study of the relationship between form and content in the written theology of S. T. Coleridge".